polar-app/polar-app/docs/ROADMAP.md

 - Automatic package distribution / updates for all platforms.

+- Migrate to using JSON schema for validation of all the JSON before we commit to disk or read content from disk.

 # Long Term

 - Implement ad blocking and consider working with Wexond on this functionality.